Hatha Yoga 101 – History + 10 Benefits Of Hatha Yoga & 5 Popular Poses

 Blonde woman in Tree pose, practicing yoga on the dock of a lake.

-As I previously mentioned, many poses you practice in Vinyasa, Ashtanga, or power yoga also appear in Hatha classes.
+As I previously mentioned, many poses you practice in both Vinyasa and Hatha are also incorporated into Power yoga classes also appear in Hatha classes.
 However, one key difference I found between Hatha and Vinyasa was that Hatha features more static posture holds.

 Instead of quickly flowing from one pose to the next, you spend time in each posture, finding the correct alignment, connecting to your breath, and observing how it feels in your body.
 Hatha is often used by yogis as a tool to master the body.